mdn/translated-content-de/files/de/web/css/css_colors/relative_colors/index.md

   background-color: lch(from var(--base-color) l c calc(h + 120));
 }

-/* @supports verwenden, um Unterstützung für alte Syntax hinzuzufügen, die Einheitenspezifikationen für Grad in Farbtonberechnungen erfordert.
-   Dies ist für Safari 16.4+ erforderlich. */
+/* Use @supports to add in support old syntax that requires deg units to be specified in hue calculations.
+This is required for Safari 16.4+. */
 @supports (color: lch(from red l c calc(h + 120deg))) {
   .triadic :nth-child(2) {
     background-color: lch(from var(--base-color) l c calc(h - 120deg));